 Suggested Sequence of Courses

-Students pursuing the Career Studies Certificate in Paraprofessional Counseling must fulfill this requirement using PSY courses required by that curriculum, including PSY 226 and PSY 290.
-Students must complete PSY 226, 12 credit hours and gain the approval of the Paraprofessional Counseling Program Head prior to registering for PSY 290.
+- Students must complete PSY 226, 12 credit hours and gain the approval of the Paraprofessional Counseling Program Head prior to registering for PSY 290.
+PSY 290 is offered in the Spring semester only.
 Students should contact the four-year institution(s) to which they may transfer to determine how credit might be awarded for any PSY elective.